AnsonBoy-Techki/AnsonBoy-Techki/README.md

 ### 💼 What We Do

 - 💻 **Coding Classes**: We offer a wide range of coding classes to help you kickstart or advance your career in the tech industry.
 Our courses include:
-  - 🌐 Web Development
+  - Web App Development
-  - 📱 Mobile App Development
+  - Mobile App Development
-  - 💡 Microbit Programming
+  - Microbit/Block Programming

 - 🚀 **Custom Software Solutions**: Need a tailor-made software solution for your business?
 We specialize in creating cutting-edge software that meets your unique needs and objectives.